ogjr80/Github-Sample-Files/README.md

  - As an  admin, i want to add a user, so that this new user can perform priviledged operations
  - As an admin, i want to find a user by Id, so that i can learn the details of this specific user.
  - As an admin, i want to delete a user, so that this user can no longer perform priviledged operations
- - As an anonymous user, i want to log in, so that i can perform priviledged operations
+ - As an anonymous user, i want to log in, so that i can perform priviledged operations (Small)

 Wizard Management
  - As a logged-in user, i want to find all wizards, so that i can learn the details of every wizard